On the Tanaka formula for the derivative of self-intersection local time of fBm: Existence of

 \bl \lll{lab} If $H<2/3$, then

 \be \lll{t3} \int_{\DD_t^2}\frac{\mu (s-r)^{2H-1}(s'-r')^{2H-1}}{(\la \ppp - \mu^2)^{3/2}} \,dr\,dr'\,ds\,ds'<\ff. \ee

 \el A few remarks are in order.
 First, something close to Lemma \ref{lab} was proved in \cite{yan2008}, but they had a factor of $s^{2H-1}$ where we have $(s-r)^{2H-1}$.
-This resulted from applying It\^o's formula to $B^H_s$ as opposed to $B^H_s-B^H_r$.
+As indicated earlier, this resulted from incorrectly applying the fractional It\^o formula to $B^H_s$ as opposed to $B^H_s-B^H_r$.

 Next we note that in \cite{rosen2005}, Rosen states ``The (DSLT of Brownian motion) in $\mathbb{R}^1$, in a certain sense, is even more singular than self-intersection local time in $\mathbb{R}^2$.''
-If we believe that the critical Hurst parameter $H_c$ for the DSLT to exist in $L^2$ is $2/3$, then Rosen's statement would be supported by the fact that $2/3$ is less than the critical Hurst parameter for the self-intersection local time of planar fBm ($\tilde H_c=3/4$, see \cite{rosen1987, hu2005}).
+If we believe that the critical Hurst parameter $H_c$ for the DSLT to exist in $L^2$ is $2/3$, as seems likely, then Rosen's statement would be supported by the fact that $2/3$ is less than the critical Hurst parameter for the self-intersection local time of planar fBm (which is most likely $\tilde H_c=3/4$, see \cite{rosen1987, hu2005}).

 Above the critical parameter $H_c$, the behavior of $\aaa'_{t,\eps}(0)$ as $\eps \lar 0$ is also of interest.
-One would expect a Central Limit Theorem to exist, along the lines of Theorem 2 in \cite{hu2005} or Theorem 1 in \cite{markowsky2008renormalization}, but this remains unproved.
+One would expect a central limit theorem to exist, along the lines of Theorem 2 in \cite{hu2005} or Theorem 1 in \cite{markowsky2008renormalization}, but this remains unproved.
 In particular, it seems as though the techniques developed in \cite{hu2005} should apply, especially since the Wiener chaos expansion for $\aaa'_\eps$ is readily computed (see Section \ref{sec:chaos}), but the presence of the derivative seems to complicate matters.
 Nevertheless, we venture the following conjecture.

 \vski {\it \bf Conjecture:} {\it \begin{itemize} \item The critical parameter is $H_c=2/3$.
-At $H_c$, $\frac{1}{\log(1/\eps)^\ga} \aaa'_{t,\eps}(0)$ converges in distribution to a normal law for some $\ga>0$. \item For $H>H_c$, $\eps^{-\ga(H)} \aaa'_{t,\eps}(0)$ converges in distribution to a normal law for some function $\ga(H)>0$ which is linear in $1/H$ and for which $\ga(2/3)=0$. \end{itemize} } \vski This would mirror the behavior of the intersection local time as seen in \cite{hu2005}.
-We should mention that, to our knowledge, no such Central Limit Theorem has yet been proved even for intersection local time in two dimensions at $H_c= 3/4$.
+At $H_c$, $\frac{1}{\log(1/\eps)^\ga} \aaa'_{t,\eps}(0)$ converges in distribution to a normal law for some $\ga>0$. \item For $H>H_c$, $\eps^{-\ga(H)} \aaa'_{t,\eps}(0)$ converges in distribution to a normal law for some function $\ga(H)>0$ which is linear in $1/H$ and for which $\ga(2/3)=0$. \end{itemize} } \vski This would mirror the behavior of the intersection local time as seen in \cite{hu2005} (and, to a lesser extent, \cite{markowsky2008renormalization}, which dealt with stable processes), in which $L^2$ convergence occurred for $\aaa_\eps$ for $H < H_c$, $\aaa_\eps$ diverged logarithmically in $\eps$ for $H=H_c$, and $\aaa_\eps$ diverged polynomially in $1/\eps$ for $H>H_c$.
+We should mention that this problem may prove to be very difficult: to our knowledge, no such central limit theorem has yet been proved even for intersection local time in two dimensions at $H_c= 3/4$.